Warped Hypertime Representations for Long-term Autonomy of Mobile Robots: Conclusion

 Using data collected by a mobile robot over several weeks, we show that the method can represent the spatio-temporal dynamics of binary and continuous variables, and use the representation to make predictions of the future environment states, resulting in significantly better performance than the previous state of the art.

+\revd{The main contribution of the article does not rest in the clustering methods, but in the alternative representation of the time domain, which, unlike the linear time, respects the repetitiveness of events and changes imposed by naturally-occurring cycles.} Moreover, we outline a formulation of the problem, which allows to apply the aforementioned method to most environmental models used in the robotic domain. \revc{We believe that this human-oriented circular representation of time will allow service robots to synchronise their activities with the habits of people they are supposed to serve.}

 One of the major problems we have encountered is the instability of clustering methods on the multi-dimensional hypertime space.
-Thus, in the future, we will evaluate the performance of different clustering algorithms on the proposed representation.
-Furthermore, the observed distribution is heavily influenced by the way in which the robot samples the environment, i.e.\ where and when it takes the measurements.
-Thus, we will study spatio-temporal exploration methods, which will allow a mobile robot to automatically select a location and time to obtain data useful to refine and improve the spatio-temporal model.
+Thus, in the future, we will evaluate the performance of different clustering algorithms on the proposed representation \reve{considering models capable of treating spatial and temporal domains in separate or employing only a subset of the detected periodicities~\cite{huang}.} Furthermore, the observed distribution is heavily influenced by the way in which the robot samples the environment, i.e.\ where and when it takes the measurements.
+Thus, we will study spatio-temporal exploration methods, which will allow a mobile robot to automatically select a location and time to obtain data useful to refine and improve the spatio-temporal model. \revc{Moreover, we will extend the spatio-temporal modeling approach towards its ability to take into account sensor noise in way similar to standard Bayesian update applied to states with fixed probabilistic values.}

-Finally, to allow use of the method by other researchers, we provide its baseline open source code and datasets at \url{http://fremen.uk}.
+To allow use of the method by other researchers, we provide its baseline open source code and datasets at \reve{\url{chronorobotics.tk}} and \url{fremen.uk}.